 But what is A conjugation?
-If your teacher tells you to write out the conjugation of a particular verb, what does s/he mean?
+If your teacher tells you to write out the conjugation of a particular verb, what do they mean?

-There are actually two more specific definitions of conjugation.
+There are two more specific definitions of conjugation.

-- Conjugation = a list of all the forms of a specific verb (also called a verb paradigm)
+(1) A conjugation is a list of all the forms of a particular verb (this is also called a verb paradigm).

-- Conjugation = a category or group of verbs
+(2) A conjugation is a category or group of verbs.